giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-31-identify-palindrome-strings-in-python.md

 # Question

-The task is write a function that takes in an input string and verifies whether or not it is a palindrome.
+The task is to write a function that takes in an input string and verifies whether or not it is a palindrome.
 Specifically, the function must return either *True* if the string is a palindrome or *False* if the string is not a palindrome.

 ## Examples